Vows of the Peacock: The Glazier Peacock

 The primary case study of Dominic Leo’s inquiry is the Glazier Peacock, which is distinguished by the nature of its 'scurrilous marginalia.'
 Although the patron for this manuscript remains unknown, Leo speculates that the patron was wealthy based on the excess of decorative elements, gilding and marginalia.
 Leo emphasises the uniqueness of the Glazier Peacock’s marginalia, suggesting that artists had a level of autonomy in creating them.
 Frequently explicitly sexual, Leo argues the obscenae of the margins completes the more decorous chivalric romance of the text.
 For Leo, the Glazier's marginalia is valuable as a means of accessing the 'countercurrents and underbelly of the period culture.'

 Oxford Bodleian (Douce 165) Peacock

 A folio from the Bodleian Library MS. Douce 165 Peacock manuscript with illumination damaged and pigment smeared on the left side of the page.

 Another peacock manuscript that has received scholarly attention is Douce 165 (Oxford Bodleian), made in Paris c.
 1340.
-Katheryn Rudy points out that the poem would have been read aloud and oaths physically acted out.
+Kathryn Rudy points out that the poem would have been read aloud and oaths physically acted out.
 Many of this manuscript’s illuminations and marginalia have been damaged, with pigments displaced across the page.
 Rudy argues that this is a consequence of repeated and targeted touching of the manuscript as part of the courtly performance and ritual surrounding the manuscript.